0

 Mother Mycelium

 Mother Mycelium is more than just another mushroom farm.
 We believe in the power of fungi to help regenerate and rejuvenate the health of people and planet.
-Rather than just sell another mushroom product, we want to provide you with the tools and knowledge to grow your own mushrooms and design your own restoration projects using fungi.
-We offer full spectrum growing supplies, cultures, mushroom classes, and merchandise.
 Don't see something you need?
 Contact us for availability.

 Subscribe for exclusive discounts and new content updates!